New Graduate Student To-Do List

 Click here for Grad School workshops that meet the in-person requirement (required of all on-campus grad students)

 - Bookmark the ME Graduate Office website.
-You should become familiar with what is on the website as it will answer a lot of your questions and guide you through a lot of processes, and is available to you 24/7, so you may find answers quicker than an email to the Grad Office You should check it regularly, as any updates/notifications will be posted to the website.
+This is a valuable resource!
+You should become familiar with what is on the website as it will answer a lot of your questions and guide you through a lot of processes, and is available to you 24/7, so you may find answers quicker than an email to the Grad Office.
+You should check it regularly, as any updates/notifications will be posted to the website.

 - Check out Purdue Engineering social media sites.